iTwin/itwinjs-core/docs/presentation/Common-Rules/MultiSchemaClassesSpecification.md

 ### Attribute: `schemaName`

-Defines the name of the schema where target classes are located.
+Specifies the schema which contains the target classes.

 ### Attribute: `classNames`